kengomatsuo/dbsigmarizz/README.md

 - **Attributes**:
   - `ID` (Primary Key): Unique identifier for each book.
   - `AuthorID` (Foreign Key): Refers to the `ID` of the `Author`.
   - `Title`: The title of the book.
+Added `FULLTEXT` support for faster searching.
   - `Description`: A brief description of the book.
+Added `FULLTEXT` support for faster searching.
   - `ISBN`: Unique identifier for the book's edition.
 - **Script**:
   ```sql